As if writing a great speech isn’t enough of an achievement, guess what? Now you’ve got to read the thing out.

 2 – GET IT WRITE

 Write your speech out again and again.
-Sure, it’s a waste of paper, but we tend to memorise things better when keeping active, so the act of writing it out repeatedly will help it stick.
+We tend to memorise things better when keeping active, so the act of writing it out repeatedly will help it stick.

 3 – SLEEP ON IT

-If you’re still nervous the night before – and who wouldn’t be – make sure you have a good night’s sleep.
-Our brain performs better with rest, and you’ll appreciate it the next day when you’re up dancing till midnight.
+The night before the wedding try to have a good night’s sleep.
+Our brain performs better with rest, and you’ll appreciate avoiding the bar the next day when you’re up dancing till midnight.

 Whether it’s due to nerves or not, if you have a memory lapse, your trusty glass of water can help.
 Just have a sip, and you’ve bought yourself a couple of seconds to get your plan back together.